Particular/docs.particular.net/monitoring/metrics/index.md

 ### Wire usage

 Each endpoint instance collects performance metrics which are buffered and then send.
-A single metrics message contains a batch of metrics values in a compact binary format.
-This makes the sending of performance metrics very lightweight.
+A single metrics message contains a batch of values written in a compact binary format.
+It makes reporting very lightweight.

 ### Storage usage